vanshikaverma-13/EV_Charging_Demand_Prediction/README.md

 ### Outcome:

 The final model helps identify areas with rising EV demand, enabling data-driven decisions for infrastructure investments and contributing to sustainable and smart mobility solutions.

+---

+## Weekly Progress

+### Week 1 – Data Exploration and Initial Setup

+- Loaded and explored the raw EV registration dataset (`Electric_Vehicle_Population_By_County.csv`)
+- Identified top counties with the highest EV adoption
+- Created the initial notebook (`EV_Adoption_Forecasting.ipynb`)
+- Conducted exploratory data analysis (EDA) using visualizations and statistics
+- Plotted cumulative EV adoption across counties
+- Exported a Random Forest regression tree visualization (`RF_Tree.png`) to understand model behavior
+- Added basic markdown documentation and outlined the project direction

+---

+### Week 2 – Forecasting & Modeling Progress

+- Cleaned and preprocessed the dataset (`preprocessed_ev_data.csv`)
+- Updated and refined the main notebook (`EV_Adoption_Forecasting.ipynb`) with structured markdowns, improved comments, and forecasting workflow
+- Built and evaluated regression models for short-term EV adoption prediction
+- Visualized both historical trends and future projections for top counties
+- Saved the trained model as a pickle file (`ev_adoption_model.pkl`) for future use or deployment